imadmali/data-engineering/data-manipulation/README.md

 # Data Manipulation

-The purpose of this repo is to show common data manipulations in different languages/packages in order to make it easier to move across languages.
+What initially prompted me to start this repo was to show common data manipulations in different languages/packages in order to make it easier to move across languages.

 Currently the following languages/packages are covered.
 * Python